There are a number of options available to students for extra support during your study.

 Many providers encourage students to make connections through social and cultural clubs and societies.

-Check if your provider offers programs such as English-language support, orientation activities, peer-mentoring or other services to help you with study.
+Check if your provider offers program such as English-language support, orientation activities, peer-mentoring or other services to help you with study.

 Refugees and Asylum Seekers

-Some providers offer scholarships specifically for people seeking asylum, and refugees on temporary visas.
+Some education providers offer scholarships for people seeking asylum and refugees(Opens in a new tab/window) on temporary visas.
+The Refugee Education Special Interest Group(Opens in a new tab/window) provides an overview of available scholarships by universities.

 These scholarships can be for different purposes, like course fees or living expenses.

-Providers can support access and participation for students with a disability or health condition by:
+Providers can support access and participation for students with disability or health condition by:

-- referring you to disability support officers, counsellors, on-campus medical services or other student services; and
+- referring you to disability support officers, counsellors, on-campus medical services or other student services

 - organising support to assist you with managing your study load.